 Evgeniya Martirosyan is an Irish based artist with a background in philosophy and design.
 She has have successfully completed a BA honors in Fine Art (1.1) in 2016 at Crawford College of Art and Design.
-Her degree show had a great response from viewers, generating interest from galleries and institutions.
 Following the show she was awarded a number of residencies and awards including Sample Studios Residency Award , the National Sculpture Factory Residency & Mentorship Award and Cork Film Centre Exhibition Award.

 Since graduating Evgeniya received an individual bursary award from Cork City Art Council and also from Art Council Ireland.
 Her most recent work has been exhibited with TACTIC gallery ‘Forward Looking, Looking Back now’ (2016) show and with 126 Galley, Galway ‘Brainchild’ (2017) show.

 Evgeniya is currently engaged in the Cork Arts Support Team (CAST) Artist-in-Studio Scheme.
 This Scheme is designed to support emerging artists by giving them freedom to focus on developing their practice.
 Working primarily in the medium of sculpture and installation Evgeniya is at the moment focusing on developing a new body of work for her upcoming solo exhibition in TACTIC Gallery, Cork.

 My current body of work stems from my interest in modern science and philosophy and lies at the intersection between art, science and philosophy.
 The latest developments in science are raising many philosophical questions about the nature of reality as it seems that ambiguity, uncertainty and relativity are embedded into the very fabric of our world.
 Working with some elemental materials and using a broad range of techniques i try to find beauty in the uncertainty and impermanence.